Type of Journey

 Place of Interest:

-Raja Dinkar Kelkar Museum: The name is self- explanatory, Raja Dunkar Kelkar Museum was established in 1962 by Baba Dinkar Kelkar himself.
+Raja Dinkar Kelkar Museum: The name is self-explanatory, Raja Dunkar Kelkar Museum was established in 1962 by Baba Dinkar Kelkar himself.
 It’s one of the popular sightseeing places in Pune travel.
 Currently, under the aegis of the Department of Archaeology, Government of Maharashtra.
 This museum has a collection of 20 thousand artifacts collected by Baba Kelkar himself belonging to various parts of the world.
 Baba Kelkar built this museum to remember his son who had died an untimely death.
 It took 40 years for him to collect all the artifacts.
-Come, visit Pune and see what a man could collect in 40 years.
+Come, visit Pune, and see what a man could collect in 40 years.

 Tribal Museum: The Tribal Museum is a place not to be missed.
-Visit and get an idea of the tribal life of Maharashtra, their culture, artifacts, lifestyle, and beliefs.
+Visit and get an idea of the tribal life of Maharashtra, its culture, artifacts, lifestyle, and beliefs.
 The museum would help you comprehend better the lives of communities residing in the Sahyadri and Gondhavana regions of Maharashtra.

 Shinde Chhatri: This memorial was constructed for Maratha Nobel Sri Mahadji Shinde.
 He served as the commander-in-chief of the Maratha army in the 18th century.
 Sri Shinde constructed a shrine of Lord Shiva in 1794 CE.
 This memorial is well renowned for its architecture and well-built fortification.
-The memorial has statues of saints and the decorative ceiling which is worth a watch.
+The memorial has statues of saints and a decorative ceiling which is worth a watch.

 Vishrambaug Wada: As the name suggests, Vishrambaug Wada was the home of Bajirao II, the last Peshwa of the 19th century.
 Also known as Teen Chowki Wada, it’s a three-storied building that holds memories of Bajiroa II for 11 years.
 Covering an area of 20 thousand square feet, the fort has exquisite wooden work and collections of artifacts from the Maratha Empire.